 This set of Optical Communications Multiple Choice Questions & Answers (MCQs) focuses on “Integrated Optics and Photonics Technologies”.

 1. Integrated technology for optical devices are developed within optical fiber communication.
-State whether the given statement is true or false.

 Explanation: Integration of optical devices enable fabrication of the whole system onto a single chip.
 Integration of such devices has become a confluence of several optical terms.